ingenuity-build/testnets/killerqueen/KYC.md

 The Quicksilver team is working with a third party [independent contractor](https://synaps.io/) to KYC/KYB Killer Queen participants.
 The Quicksilver team will not have, or request, any access to personal or indentifiying documents or information.

+Please be advised that the Quicksilver team is legally beholden to OFAC and EU sanctions lists.
+The Qucicksilver team cannot pick and choose which countries are sanctioned.

+The following countries are restricted and will not pass the KYC or KYB process:

+Albania, Belarus, Bosnia Herzegovina, Burundi, Central African Republic, China, Croatia, Cuba, DR Congo, Hong Kong, Iran, Iraq, Ivory Coast, Lebanon, Liberia, Libya, Mali, Myanmar, Nicaragua, North Korea, North Macedonia, Sudan, Syria, USA, Venezuela, Yemen, Zimbabwe.

 ## Timeframe

 You will have a period of 10 days to complete the KYC/KYB process.